woocommerce/woocommerce/readme.txt

 * Fix - Item meta removal query in order class.
 * Fix - Pass correct shipping cost to PayPal.
 * Fix - Flat rate extra costs when costs are an array.
+* Fix - When ratings are required for reviews, ensure validation is performed if the rating element is removed from DOM.

 = 2.3.1 - 11/02/2015 =
 * Fix - When the geolocation database cannot download, ensure the correct method is used to log the error.